To sum up the article:

 Here is the thing though.

 As I have grown in my career and have matured, I have realized that job satisfaction and company culture outweighs the salary.
-In my case, I could be earning 20% more if I joined a competitor, but fortunately my current situation allows me to grow in my dream role as a digital marketer.
+In my case based on conversations I have had with recruiters, I could be earning at least 30-40% more if I joined a competitor, but fortunately my current situation allows me to grow in my dream role as a digital marketer.
 I am still learning.

 Of course, every situation is different based on your life and financial situations as well as the income you make.
 If (when?)
 I settle down, I am sure my salary happiness will change.
 This is simply my personal example based on my current situation.